kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 bio: Cornell University

 # Interests to show in About widget
-#interests:
+Interests:
-#- Metacognition
+- Numerical Cognition
-#- Time Perception
+- Time Perception
-#- Digital Marketing
+- Digital Marketing
-#- Numerical Cognition
+- Non-Fungible Tokens (NFTs)

 # Education to show in About widget